Assessment of Simulation-based Inference Methods for Stochastic Compartmental Models in Epidemiological Research: Results

-\subsection{CNF And PF Provide Accurate Estimates For The SIR Model.}
+\subsection{CNF And PF provide accurate estimates for the SIR model.}

-We compared convergence and posterior estimates obtained with CNF and PF on the SIR model, using two distinct simulated dense datasets (details in Supplementary Information~\ref{supplement subsec: datasets}).
-The prior distributions and parameter values are summarized in Supplementary Tables~\ref{suppl table: prior sir} and~\ref{suppl table: synth param sir}.
+We compared convergence and posterior estimates obtained with CNF and PF on the SIR model, using twelve distinct synthetic dense datasets.
+As a reference, we additionally computed a reference posterior using Hamiltonian Monte Carlo (HMC) applied to a finely discretized version of the underlying SDE.

-Both CNF and PF yielded highly consistent posterior estimates for the SIR model.
-The marginal and joint posterior distributions overlapped almost perfectly (\autoref{fig:result_sir_normal}A), and posterior predictive checks showed that epidemic trajectories generated from either method fit the observed data equally well (\autoref{fig:result_sir_normal}B).
-MAP estimates from CNF and PF were nearly identical and close to the true parameters, with RMSEs for infection counts and seroprevalence matching those obtained from simulations with the ground truth (\autoref{tab: map rmse sir}).